balexios/SHARED_MEMORY_MVEES/THE_USERFAULTFD_CASE.md

 ## Disadvantages
 1. We are not able to handle read accesses to mprotected(!PROT_READ) pages.
-2. We do not have any context for the read/write access, which we need
+2. We do not have any context for the read/write access, which we need.